ARM-software/EndpointAI/graph_interpreter/Interpreter.md

     compiled with "**position independent execution**" option.
-There is no dynamic linking issue: the nodes delivered in binary can still have access to a subset of the C standard libraries through a Graph-Interpreter service.
-The nodes are offered the access to DSP/ML CMSIS kernels (compiled without the position-independent option) or executed with platform-specific accelerators: the execution speed will scale with the targeted processor capabilities without recompilation.
+There is no dynamic linking issue: the nodes delivered in binary can still have access to a subset of the C standard libraries through a Graph-Interpreter **service**.
+The nodes are offered the access to DSP/ML kernels (compiled without the position-independent option) or executed with platform-specific accelerators: the execution speed will scale with the targeted processor capabilities without recompilation.
-3.  **Drift management.** The streams don't need to be perfectly isochronous (peripherals using different hardware clock trees).
-Rate conversion service is provided by nodes delivered with the interpreter when the sampling conversion can be expressed with a ratio of integers.
+3.  **Drift management.** The streams don't need to be perfectly isochronous (the situation happens when peripherals are using different clock trees).
+Drift and rate conversion service is provided by nodes delivered with the interpreter.
-    The scheduler defines different quality of services (QoS) when a main stream is processed with drifting secondary streams.
-The time-base is adjusted to the highest-QoS streams (minimum latency and distortion), leaving the secondary streams managed with interpolators in case of flow issues.
+    The graph defines different quality of services (QoS).
+When a "main" stream is processed with drifted secondary streams the time-base is adjusted to the highest-QoS streams (minimum latency and distortion), leaving the secondary streams managed with interpolators in case of flow issues.